jakobzhao/geog595/03_bot/readme.md

 from kora.selenium import wd as bot
 ```

-We plan to order the youtube crawler harvest the information of videos relevant to a keyword "Standing Rock".
+We plan to order the youtube crawler to harvest the information of videos relevant to a keyword "Standing Rock".
 By studying how to search youtube videos using keyword, we find out that the expected videos can be visited by the url `https://www.youtube.com/results?search_query=standing+rock`.
 So a variable url is created to store the url.
 And next, we will use the bot to visit this url.

 ```Python
 # The url where the data will be collected from.